BettercareHealth/bettercare/mmh/mmh-1.md

 Women who have experienced rape, sexual or emotional abuse, crime, torture or war, or previous traumatic birth experiences (such as previous emergency Caesarean section or stillbirth) are particularly at risk of developing PTSD during or after pregnancy.
 Pregnancy can act as a trigger for negative memories of past traumas.

 PTSD is a common anxiety disorder where a traumatic event or extreme hardship from the past is repeatedly re-experienced emotionally.

 Symptoms of PTSD include:
+{:.keep-with-next}
 *	Repeatedly re-living the traumatic event through realistic nightmares or flash-backs: a mother with PTSD may have very strong mental and physical reactions if reminded of the event, such as sweating, increased heart-rate, screaming and uncontrollable crying.
 *	Avoidance: a mother with PTSD may avoid thoughts, feelings or conversations that remind her of the event.
 This can lead to her becoming numb to her surroundings, losing interest in important activities and feeling that there is nothing to look forward to in the future.
 *	Increased agitation: she can show excessive emotions, feel that she can never relax and must be on guard all the time; she may have trouble sleeping, be easily startled or ‘jumpy’ and have angry outbursts.